Strategies, research, industry trends — your pulse on the marketplace

 protect your brand

-What does the proposed FTC regulation say?
+What does the new final FTC regulation say?

-The new regulation proposed by the FTC will strengthen the agency’s ability to impose significant monetary penalties in cases involving fake and deceptive consumer reviews — up to $50,120 for each offending review to be imposed each time the review is viewed by a consumer.
+The new regulation from the FTC codifies their stance against this form of consumer deception and specifies significant new penalties for violations — up to $50,120 for each offending review to be imposed each time the review is viewed by a consumer.
 The aim is to ensure that consumers are provided with a more authentic, honest shopping experience and businesses are able to better protect their brand.

 The proposed new rule clarifies that businesses are prohibited from: